Valkyrie (Marvel Comics): Fictional character biography

 Finally, a woman driven mad by being trapped in another mystical dimension, Barbara Norriss, was given the Valkyrie's power and consciousness by the Enchantress to help her then-allies, the group of superhumans called the Defenders, escape from the clutches of the sorceress Casiolena.
 Amora did not undo her spell on Norris after Casiolena's defeat.
 As a result, Norris' body now possessed Brunnhilda's consciousness, appearance, and powers, while Norriss' own mental essence was trapped in Brunnhilde's real body in Asgard.
 Aware that she was an immortal essence in a mortal woman's body, the Valkyrie briefly left the Defenders in an attempt to discover Barbara Norriss' past.
 She meets Norriss' father, Alvin Denton, shortly before his death and then returns to the Defenders.

-It was not until a minor Asgardian warrior named Ollerus attempted to take over Valhalla that the Valkyrie's two mixed aspects met for the first time.
-Brunnhilde's mental essence trapped in Norris's transformed body, fought Norriss’ mental essence trapped in Brunnhilde's real body.
-At the end of that encounter, the Valkyrie's body, still possessed by Norriss’ mind, was consigned to Niffleheim, the realm inhabited by the spirits of the non-heroic Asgardian dead, while Brunnhilde's mind in Norris’ transformed body accompanied the Defenders, who had made the other dimensional journey with her, back to Earth.
+After Asgardian warrior Ollerus attempts to take over Valhalla, the Valkyrie's two mixed aspects met for the first time.
+Brunnhilde's mental essence, trapped in Norris's transformed body, fought Norriss' mental essence trapped in Brunnhilde's real body.
+At the end of that encounter, the Valkyrie's body, still possessed by Norriss' mind, was consigned to Niffleheim, the realm inhabited by the spirits of the non-heroic Asgardian dead, while Brunnhilde's mind in Norris' transformed body accompanied the Defenders, who had made the other dimensional journey with her, back to Earth.

 For reasons yet unknown, Brunnhilde was not concerned at this time about reuniting her mind with her true body.
-It was not until Barbara Norriss’ body was murdered that the Valkyrie's spirit and mind were inadvertently freed from their mortal host.
+It was not until Barbara Norriss' body was murdered that the Valkyrie's spirit and mind were inadvertently freed from their mortal host.
 With the help of Doctor Strange's magic, Brunnhilde regained her true body, which was rescued from Niffleheim by the Enchantress.
 Back in her real body, Brunnhilde regained her full memory and normal warrior personality as well.
 Brunnhilde then battled Amora and banished her to the crystal of souls.
 Feeling estranged from Asgard in general and Odin in particular for their neglect of her centuries-long plight, Brunnhilde chose to return to Earth with the Defenders.